random998/bachelors_project/docs/report.md

 #### Architecture Validation
 Is the lock-step hash-chain approach sound?
 Potential flaws: Assumes synchrony; vulnerable to partitions without BFT.
-How do I approach implementing a byzantinte fault tolerant state machine?
+How do I approach implementing a byzantinte fault-tolerant state machine?

 ### Organization
 I had many points along the way where I got lost and just coded along without a real plan.
-This was very time consuming.
+This was very time-consuming.
 I think I have invested well over 180 hours into the bachelors project already.